Rust is finally coming to consoles following a sudden surge in popularity.

 Rust Producer Alistair McFarlane highlighted the extent of its success on Twitter, revealing that 79 million hours of Rust have been watched and gotten over 513 million views since the start of 2021 alone.
 A look at Steam Charts shows that more people are playing Rust than ever.
 As such, 2021 is a great time for Rust's console launch.

-Rust is available on PC and will be released on PS4 and Xbox One this year.
+Rust will be released on PS4 and Xbox One this Spring.